Read time of 3 minutes.

 Affordability and flexibility are two of the main reasons why people choose to lease cars.
 By leasing a new car you can set up monthly payments to suit your lifestyle and drive the car for however long you need it.

 If you dream of driving the newest models, leasing is a great choice.
 Depending on your budget, you can set up a contract to drive the latest models and pay monthly, without the commitment of buying a car.
-You don’t have to worry about the car decreasing in value, because you don’t own it.
+You don’t have to worry about the car decreasing in value because you don’t own it.
 You can even set up a monthly maintenance payment, so you don’t have to worry about unexpected costs for repairs.

-Once you have decided on a car, you can apply for finance by filling in a short and simple form.
+Once you have decided on a vehicle, you can apply for finance by filling in a short and simple form.
 The Carparison team will then be in touch to talk through your options and a potential leasing contract.

-Your leasing contract will outline how long you can lease the car for, how much you’ll pay each month and how many miles you can drive.
+Your leasing contract will outline how long you can lease the vehicle for, how much you’ll pay each month and how many miles you can drive.
 We recommend calculating your weekly mileage and multiplying it by 52, adding any additional miles factoring in long holidays or long-distance journeys.

 The costs associated with leasing a car are fairly straightforward.
-To give you an idea, here are the costs to consider:

-• Running costs – Such as petrol
+• Running costs – Such as insurance and petrol

 Once you have agreed a plan, signed a contract and arranged your comprehensive insurance cover, all you have to do is await delivery of your new lease car.

 What are my finance options?